Available 24/7 | Call Now

 Trusted & Experienced Criminal Defense Attorney

 If you have been arrested or are under investigation for committing a bribery offense, you can trust our firm to help you protect your rights, freedoms, and reputation.
 The Wiseman Law Firm is backed by decades of legal experience, and our attorney can offer you personalized legal counsel.
-Whether you are facing white-collar charges under Florida or federal law, our attorney can craft a solid defense strategy, help you make informed case decisions, and obtain the best possible results.
+Whether you are facing white-collar crime charges under Florida or federal law, our attorney can craft a solid defense strategy, help you make informed case decisions, and obtain the best possible results.

 Contact our firm today to schedule a free initial consultation by calling 407-420-4647.